 The original academy was incorporated on 7th June 2013 as a company limited by guarantee with no share capital, registration number: 08561302.
-The company commenced operation as an academy on 1st July 2013.
+The company commenced operation as an academy on 1st July 2013, following the conversion of St Wilfrid's Church of England Primary School.
 On 14th April 2015 the academy became a Multi Academy Trust trading as The Learning Together Trust.
 Canon Sharples CE Primary School and Nursery joined the trust on the 1st July 2015, St. David Haigh and Aspull CE Primary School joined the Trust on 1st November 2018 and Adlington St. Paul's Church of England Primary School joined on 1st January 2019.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the academy.
 The initial members of the charitable company were nominated by the governing body of St. Wilfrid's Church of England Primary School.
 The MAT trustees were nominated by the Dioceses of Blackburn and Liverpool.
 The Articles of Association require the members of the charitable company to be responsible for the statutory and constitutional affairs of the charitable company and the management of the academy.